 We will generally only ask you for information needed to provide you with the best possible service.
 Given the nature of therapeutic counseling, we will discuss personal health information and your lived experiences, which are critical to providing you with the highest quality of care and support.
 While we will never push you to provide more information than you are comfortable with, the information you provide directly correlates to the quality of service we can promise.
 We ask that you consider how any information may impact your counseling before you share it.
 If you are unsure, please ask.
 We do not want you to disclose any information that does not pertain to the care and support you are seeking and that we can provide.

 How we use personal data

-Shannon Flanakin, PLLC uses the data we collect to provide you with the best possible counseling and coaching services.
+Shannon Flanakin, PLLC uses the data we collect to provide you with the best possible counseling services.
 In particular, we use data to:

-- Provide the most comprehensive counseling and coaching possible, tuned specifically to you as an individual.
+- Provide the most comprehensive counseling possible, tuned specifically to you as an individual.

-- Send invoices and process payments in connection with counseling and coaching services.
+- Send invoices and process payments in connection with counseling services.

 - Contact you by email, phone, or text message about past or upcoming appointments, payments, etc.

 - Improve our processes and tools to better support you.